-- Complete workshop series offered by the Graduate School: Responsible Conduct of Research (non-credit). - 30 credits at 400 level or above. - At least 16 of the 30 credits must be at the 800-900 level - 4 to 10 credits of PLB 899 (Plan A only) - All remaining courses listed in student's Report of Guidance Committee - Fulfill Teaching Requirement (one course)
+- Complete workshop series offered by the Graduate School: Responsible Conduct of Research (non-credit). - 30 credits at 400 level or above. - At least 16 of the 30 credits must be at the 800-900 level - 4 to 10 credits of PLB 899 (Plan A only) - All remaining courses listed in student's Report of Guidance Committee - Fulfill Teaching Requirement (one course) - Complete initial RCR training in SABA CITI modules (any 3 of the following, please circle): Collaborative Research; Conflicts of Interest; Data Management; Financial Responsibility; Peer Review; Mentoring; Rigor and Reproducibility. - Completed at least 6 hours of discussion-based RCR training by the end of their second year. (check log).

-Year 3 (or sooner)
+Year 3 (or sooner) & Beyond